curityio/spring-boot-openid-client-mtls/README.md

 ```

 ## Trust Server Certificate
-The application, in particular the underlying `WebClient` implementations that handle the requests to the OAuth 2.0 server namely to the Curity Identity Server, must trust the certificate provided by the server.
+The application, in particular the underlying `WebClient` implementations that handle the requests to the token server namely to the Curity Identity Server, must trust the certificate provided by the server.
 Put the server certificate in a trust store:

 ```bash
 keytool -import -file localhost.cert -alias myServer -keystore localhost.truststore